-We also conduct business with Keylink International (B.V.I.)
-Inc. and its subsidiaries and affiliates ("Keylink").
+We conduct business with the following related parties: Keylink International (B.V.I.)
+Inc. and its subsidiaries and affiliates ("Keylink"), Nuvoton Technology Corporation ("Nuvoton") and Jiyuan Crystal Photoelectric Frequency Technology Ltd. ("JCP").

 Keylink is our 5% joint venture partner in our Shanghai assembly and test facilities.
 We sell products to, and purchase inventory from, companies owned by Keylink.
-We sold products to companies owned by Keylink, totaling approximately 2% of our net sales for the 12 months ended December 31, 2020 and December 31, 2019.
+We sold products to companies owned by Keylink, totaling approximately \$20.0 million for the each of the 12 month periods ended December 31, 2022 and December 31, 2021.
 In addition, our subsidiaries in China lease their manufacturing facilities in Shanghai from, and subcontract a portion of our manufacturing process (metal plating and environmental services) to, Keylink.
 We also pay a consulting fee to Keylink.
-The aggregate amounts paid to Keylink for the years ended December 31, 2020, 2019 and 2018 were approximately \$14.6 million, \$15.3 million and \$16.6 million, respectively.
-In addition, Chengdu Ya Guang Electronic Company Limited ("Ya Guang") is our 2% joint venture partner in one of our Chengdu assembly and test facilities and our 5% partner in our other Chengdu assembly and test facilities; however, we have no material transactions with Ya Guang, other than this joint venture.
-We also purchase materials from Jiyuan Crystal Photoelectric Frequency Technology Ltd. ("JCP"), an FCP manufacturing company in which we have made an equity investment and account for using the equity method of accounting.
+The aggregate amounts paid to Keylink for the years ended December 31, 2022, 2021 and 2020 were approximately \$18.2 million, \$17.9 million and \$14.6 million, respectively.